bioidiap/bob.kaldi/doc/index.rst

 ---------------

 Two functions are implemented to extract MFCC features :py:func:`bob.kaldi.mfcc` and :py:func:`bob.kaldi.mfcc_from_path`.
-The former function accepts the speech samples as :py:obj:`numpy.ndarray`, whereas the latter the filename as :py:obj:`str`, returning the features as :py:obj:`numpy.ndarray`:
+The former function accepts the speech samples as :py:data:`data`, whereas the latter the filename as :py:data:`filename`:

 1. :py:func:`bob.kaldi.mfcc`